Much (TV channel): Former

-Some of the former Much VJs have moved onto other opportunities within Bell Media's entertainment brands like etalk and E!, but occasionally return for special Much events like the annual iHeartRadio Much Music Video Awards.
+Some of the former Much VJs have moved onto other opportunities within Bell Media's entertainment brands like etalk and E!, but occasionally return for special Much events like the annual iHeartRadio Video Awards.

 VJ Search

 Every few years, when new video jockeys were needed, Much ran a "VJ Search" to pick one new VJ to join the channel.
 They would usually visit cities across Canada and pick people who appear to show potential through their audition.
 In earlier years, the VJ Search was usually a two-part show, but in 2006 it evolved into its own reality series called MuchMusic VJ Search.
 As a result of that series, Tim Deegan was chosen as a VJ.
 It was followed in 2009 by VJ 2.0, where the winner Liz Trinnear was also picked to join the channel.
 The final search, Much VJ Search, which Chloe Wilde won in 2013.

-Much Creators (2015–present)
+Much Creators (2015–2021)

-Much Creators are selected social media personalities, mostly established and emerging Canadian YouTubers.
+With the launch of Much Digital Studios in April 2015, Much "Creators" were selected social media personalities, mostly established and emerging Canadian YouTubers.
 The first ever Fan Fave Much Creator award was won by YouTwoTV during the 2017 iHeartRadio MMVAs.
+Much Creators was discontinued on July 7, 2021.